yeslogic/prince-docs/docs/paged.md

         break-before: page;
     }
 ```
-`break-before` is used to force a page break immediately before an `h1` element, New chapters are often started on the *recto* pages in text books, this is usually the right page:
+The property `break-before` is used to force a page break immediately before an `h1` element.
+New chapters are often started on the *recto* pages in text books, this is usually the right page:

 ```
     h1 {